 - Redness or inflammation in the affected areas

-- Persistent itching or discomfort for your baby
+- Persistent itching or clear discomfort

 - Cradle cap spreading beyond the scalp